-The vast island continent of Australia has some excellent diving.
-On the east coast there are the tropical waters of Queensland and the famous Great Barrier Reef to the north, the temperate but very interesting diving around New South Wales and the colder waters of Victoria and the beautiful island of Tasmania to the south.
+The temperate but very interesting diving around New South Wales, the colder waters of Victoria and the beautiful island of Tasmania to the south should also be considered.

 Over in the west, its long coastline is bathed by the rich waters of the Indian Ocean and offers a tremendous diversity, while South Australia has possibly the most interesting diving in Australia – especially around the Spencer Gulf.

-I have lived in Australia for over 20 years and have dived many of the main locations along the Great Barrier Reef, but that was before I had the idea for this website… So you won’t find detailed location guides like you will on Indonesia and Papua New Guinea, as I do most of my diving these days in the Indo-Pacific area to the north of Australia.
+I have lived in Australia for nearly 25 years now and have dived many of the main locations along the Great Barrier Reef, but that was before I had the idea for this website… So you won’t find detailed location guides like you will on Indonesia and Papua New Guinea, as I do most of my diving these days in the Indo-Pacific area to the north of Australia.